Sunuba/PHPChainOfResponsibilityPattern/README.md

     Give 1 5 in cash
     Give 4 1 in cash

 Just implement ExchangeInterface and create your own exchange service.
-This pattern is called Strategy Pattern.
-In this example we have a bit of composition of design patterns.

 Thanks.